 About Nick’s Picks

-I received my liver transplant on Sept.
-28, 2012 and on February 14 I celebrated National Donor Day by distributing backpacks.
-I know how lucky I am to be a donor recipient, and now that I am back at school and on the lacrosse field, I feel even more motivated to help out those kids who are in the hospital facing long term hospitalization.
+I received my lifesaving liver transplant on Sept.
+28, 2012.
+On February 14 I celebrated National Donor Day by distributing Nick’s Picks backpacks.
+I know how lucky I am to be a donor recipient, and now that I am back at school and on the lacrosse field, I feel even more motivated to help out those kids who are facing long term hospitalization.
 So far I have delivered backpacks stuffed full of “must have” items that help entertain and comfort kids in isolation.
 I have delivered these backpacks to several hospitals including: UCLA Mattel Children’s Hospital, Rady’s Children’s Hospital in San Diego, Lucile Packard Stanford Children’s Hospital.
 Nick’s Picks is now expanding its distribution to Ronald McDonald Houses, with recent distributions to the Stanford and San Diego Ronald McDonald Houses.
 Many of the children at the Ronald McDonald Houses are living away from their families and homes, and the delivery of these backpacks lifts the spirits of these kids immensely, and brings a smile to my face with every delivery.
-Making a difference in the lives of these kids is what drives Nick’s Picks, and in 2014 I will distribute more than 300 backpacks.
+Making a difference in the lives of these kids is what drives Nick’s Picks, in 2015 alone I distribute more than 300 backpacks.
+In 2016 we plan to deliver 500 or more!